julieqiu/librarianx/README.md

 # Note: synthtool is an older package and may not work with all Python versions
 ```

-The post-processor is disabled by default because synthtool is no longer actively maintained.
+The post-processor is disabled by default because synthtool is no longer
+actively maintained.

 ## Your First Library: Go Secret Manager

 Let's build a Go client library for Google Cloud Secret Manager.
-First,
+First, create
-create a workspace:
+a workspace:

 ```
-$ mkdir libraries
-$ cd libraries
-$ mkdir google-cloud-go
+$ mkdir -p libraries/google-cloud-go
-$ cd google-cloud-go
+$ cd libraries/google-cloud-go
 ```

 ### Initialize the Repository